lemocla/neon-hangman/README.md

     - ### **Local storage**

-      Local storage will store and retrieve the following data for user next visit or when the page is refreshed.
+      Local storage will store and retrieve the following data for the player's next visit or for when the page is refreshed.
        - Selected level
        - Selected categories
        - Sound preferences